mohamedrekik/OpenPose/README.md

 # OpenPose : Realtime Multi-person Pose Estimation using PAFs [2020]
 [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) represents the first real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.
-This work is made by me ([Linkedin](https://www.linkedin.com/in/mohamedrekik/)) as part of my Summer Internship.
+This project was deployed on a Jetson Nano card (NVIDIA).
+But, the same steps can be followed to deploy the project on a laptop.
 ## Outline :
 - System Configuration
 - Installing Prerequisites